 1701 E 6th St

-Spicy Boys offers a funk take to classic fried chicken.
+Spicy Boys offers a funky take on classic fried chicken.
 The menu focuses heavily on Asian flavors with things like Thai chili ranch sauce, lemon-Sichuan sauce, and the favorite char siu sauce — a blend of pineapple, jalapeno, macadamia, and cilantro.
 You’ll also find gai sandwiches and extras like roti and curry.
+Whatever you order, it’s sure to be crispy and delicious.

 4. Bar Peached